 How's that for a data dump?

-Plus, nearly every smartphone owner uses their device somewhere during the purchasing process.
-Most people actually look up products on their phones while they’re standing in a physical store!
-This isn’t just some trend!
+Plus, nearly every smartphone owner uses their device somewhere during the purchase process.
+Most people actually look up products on their phones while they're standing in a physical store!
+This isn't just some trend!
 Mobile is a staple of consumer behavior.

 Mobile is where consumers live, which means you need to live there, too.
-(Tweet this!)

 Mobile is where consumers live, which means you need to live there, too.
 Your digital marketing efforts need to reflect these consumer behaviors.
 You have to include mobile in what you're doing, and in many cases you need to place it ahead of desktop!

-11. Organic is dead unless you’re really creative.
+11. Organic is dead, unless you're really creative.

 Note: This is about social media in particular, not Google search and SEO.
 SEO is only getting more powerful.

 Coca-Cola's marketing team frequently uses this saying, which has only become more true month after month.